WordPress/openverse/rfcs/20220217-visual_regression_testing.md

 For local debugging purposes, `pnpm test:visual-regression:local --debug` can be used to run the snapshot tests headed in a browser on the host OS.
 This is useful for debugging the playwright scripts before they actually take a screenshot.
 Just keep in mind that the final screenshots submitting in a PR need to come from the docker container.

+## Additional cross-platform considerations

+Some versions of Windows [do not allow installing Docker](https://www.freecodecamp.org/news/how-to-run-docker-on-windows-10-home-edition/); additionally, Docker may not be available on someone's machine for licensing reasons and alternatives like containerd and Podman are not yet wide-spread enough to be reliably available on contributor machines.

+For that reason, it'd be good to consider ways for making sure snapshots are able to be updated without Docker being available locally (props to @obulat for mentioning this potential roadblock for contributors).
+I'd like to propose a new GitHub workflow that runs if the `ci:visual-regression` script fails.

+The workflow would create a new branch based on the PR with the changes using the pattern `<pr branch name>__vr-snapshot-update`, run `ci:visual-regression:update` (we'd need a new script for this to pass the `--u` flag to our script specifically instead of to the e2e `run-server-and-test` utility), commit the changes in the new branch and open a PR targeting the parent PR with the changes.

+This PR could then be merged directly into the parent PR after the snapshot changes are reviewed.

+Additionally, subsequent pushes to the parent PR that include changes to the snapshots would re-use the same branch name and just force push; there'd only ever be a single commit in the companion branch this way and we wouldn't have to worry about a muddied commit history.
+Ideally this will simplify the implementation of the workflow rather than complicate it.

+Likewise, if we end up needing to run `pixelmatch` directly to generate the diff output, it'd be nice if we could just add those diff outputs as a comment in the parent PR whenever snapshot images are updated.

 ## Recommended tooling

 * Continue using Playwright to manipulate the browser and use it's `screenshot` function to generate screenshots.